0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 You must run either:

 * Grafana Dashboards provided by Polygon.
 See GitHub repository: [Matic-Jagar setup](https://github.com/vitwit/matic-jagar)
-* Or, use your own monitoring tools for the validator and sentry nodes
+* Or, use your own monitoring tools for the validator and sentry nodes.
-* Ethereum endpoint used on nodes should be monitored to ensure the node is within the request limits
+* Ethereum endpoint used on nodes should be monitored to ensure the node is within the request limits.

 #### Maintain ETH balance